kubernetes/community/governance.md

 of their contributions.
 Definition of criteria and process is in progress.

 Why would someone want to perform and be accepted into a particular role?
- - To work more efficiently; more permissions reduces development friction
+ - To work more efficiently; more permissions reduce development friction
  - Status (have the Kubernetes badge on his/her profile and/or contributions)
  - Ownership
  - etc...

-Roles that are currently assumed by project participants are described below.
+Roles that are currently assumed by project participants are described below, with a focus on the `kubernetes/kubernetes` repo.

 Code and documentation contributors:
 - [**New Contributor**](https://github.com/kubernetes/contrib/issues/1090): a